jguzzo522/project2house/README.md

 </head>
 <body>

-<h2>Creating Dummy Variables for Categorical Data</h1>
+<h2>Making Categorical Data Interpretable</h1>

-In this project, several __________ categorical variables such as 'condition', 'heat_source', 'renovation_status', 'grade', 'nuisance', and 'sewer_system' were present in the dataset.
+In this project, several categorical variables such as 'condition', 'heat_source', 'renovation_status', 'grade', 'nuisance', and 'sewer_system' were present in the dataset.
 Statistical models typically require numerical input for interpretation and analysis.
 Therefore, in order to incorporate these categorical variables into the modeling process effectively, dummy variables were created using the Pandas library.

-Dummy variables or binary variables were created for each of the categorical variables.
-These converted variables allows for statistical models to process the data appropriately, and allows for the user to make interpretation of the data's effect on the price of the home.
+The process of creating dummy variables allows for categorical data to be classified as numerical data, assigning values of 0 if the variable is not present, or 1 if the variable is present.
+Once Dummy variables are created, the original variable is expanded into subcategories.
+For instance, after transforming the categorical column of  'nuisance' into a Dummy variable, the column splits into two separate columns, one labeled 'nuisance_NO' and one labeled 'nuisance_YES'.
+If a 'nuisance' is present in the house, a number one would be coded in the 'nuisance_yes' column, and a zero would be coded in the 'nuisance_NO' column.

+After transforming all categorical data into numerical data, the dataset had:

+Five new columns for 'condition'

+Seven new columns for 'heat_source'

+Two new columns for 'renovation_status'

+Thirteen new categories for 'grade'

+Two new columns for 'nuisance'

+Four new columns for 'sewer system'

+This process enabled the categorical data to be effectively utilized in statistical modeling and analysis.
+## Dummy Variables

 <table border="1">
     <tr>